Ha! Yes! Design is…

 Q: Why did you stop working at a 12-person ad agency?

-A: As The Agency That Time Forgot started sinking, Atlantis-like, into the ocean, I sought other employment.
+A: As The Agency That Time Forgot started sinking, Atlantis-like, into the briny deep, I sought other employment.
 To my surprise, I was repeatedly asked by interviewers if I was a graphic designer, or an advertising designer.
 I told them I’m both, and by the way, I wrote the copy and drew the pictures.
 That didn’t fit their specialized idea of an employee, but I chose to see my strengths as, well, a strength.